Q - What is the Commission for Case Manager Certification?

 Q - What can I expect when I arrive at the testing center?

-A - Prometric offers candidates a chance to become familiar with the look, feel and experience of the test center in advance of your exam.
+A - For candidates testing in test centers, Prometric offers candidates a chance to become familiar with the look, feel and experience of the test center in advance of your exam.
 Learn more.

 Q - My CCM exam was canceled due to testing center closures.
 How can I reschedule to take my exam online through remote proctoring?